Zilliqa/zilliqa-rosetta/README.md

 | Testnet | `testnet.config.local.yaml` |
 | Mainnet | `mainnet.config.local.yaml` |

-If you do not wish to use Zilliqa seed node inside `Zilliqa-rosetta`, you can choose to connect Rosetta to any existing Zilliqa public endpoints.
+If you do not wish to use Zilliqa seed node inside `Zilliqa-rosetta`, you can choose to connect `Zilliqa-rosetta` to any existing Zilliqa public endpoints.
 A sample of this configuration can be found in `config.local.yaml`.

 ```yaml